 ABOUT MY SCULPTURES

 My sculptures are all original one-of-a-kind pieces (OOAK).
-Each one of them is hand sculpted from polymer clay over a strong wire armature which is then fired in the oven.
-I never use molds during creation or take any for reproduction.
-So every one of them is unique.
+Each one of them is hand sculpted from polymer clay over a strong wire armature.
+I never use or take molds during the process, so every piece is unique and can’t be reproduced.

 The average size of the figures is about 10 inches for females and 13 inches for males without base.
 During creation I strive for a high level of realism so the process can take days and weeks, paying attention to all the anatomy and details down to the tiny ears, teeth and fingernails.
-The eyes are also hand made by me and to bring the total piece to life I use a wide variety of materials like acrylic and oil paints, silks, Tibetan lamb or viscose hair and all kind of other embellishments.
+The eyes are also hand made by me and to bring the total piece to life I use a wide variety of materials.

-Called into being through fantasy my desire is to make them look so real they almost could be part of our lives.
+Called into being through imagination my desire is to make them look so real they almost could be part of our lives.